 This sugar provides plenty of readily available carbohydrates to fuel exercise, but not everyone needs or wants all that sugar all the time.

-This is why Gatorade alternatives with all the electrolytes but far less sugar are becoming more popular.
+This is why alternatives with all the electrolytes but far less sugar are becoming more popular.

-If you are carefully tracking calories, or prefer to get most of your calories from whole food sources, a low-calorie or calorie-free Gatorade alternative can be a great option for staying hydrated during intense or prolonged exercise.
+If you are carefully tracking calories, or prefer to get most of your calories from whole food sources, a low-calorie or calorie-free replacement can be a great option for staying hydrated during intense or prolonged exercise.

 Though Gatorade is full of sugar that can be quickly absorbed and used to fuel exercise, it does not offer the same energizing benefits that other caffeine-containing alternatives provide.

-If you prefer to avoid processed foods, you may want to look for a natural Gatorade alternative rather than the other highly-processed sports drinks available.
+If you prefer to avoid processed foods, you may want to look for a natural Gatorade replacement rather than the other highly-processed sports drinks available.

 There are four things to look for when choosing a Gatorade alternative: